Civilization (video game): Prior Civilization-named games

 British designer Francis Tresham released his Civilization board game in 1980 under his company Hartland Trefoil.
 Avalon Hill had obtained the rights to publish it in the United States in 1981.

 There were at least two attempts to make a computerized version of Tresham's game prior to 1990.
 Danielle Bunten Berry planned to start work on the game after completing M.U.L.E. in 1983, and again in 1985, after completing The Seven Cities of Gold at Electronic Arts.
 In 1983 Bunten and producer Joe Ybarra opted to first do Seven Cities of Gold.
 The success of Seven Cities in 1985 in turn led to a sequel, Heart of Africa.
 Bunten never returned to the idea of Civilization.
 Don Daglow, designer of Utopia, the first simulation game, began work programming a version of Civilization in 1987.
-He dropped the project, however, when he was offered an executive position at Brøderbund, and never returned to the game.
+He dropped the project, however, when he was offered an executive position at Broderbund, and never returned to the game.